All Episodes

 Shouldn't they already know who the best person for the job is?

-95% of all jobs are government, shouldn't they have a pretty good idea here?
+Shouldn't they have a pretty good idea here?

-The honesty in Cuba's government is exhibited by this article from uh July 18th from the Associated Press.
+The honesty in Cuba's government is exhibited by this article from July 18th from the Associated Press.

 With the government giving no details of its thinking, rumors have spread that as many as a fourth of all government workers in some industries could lose their jobs or be moved to farming or to construction.